awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 > running this solution.
 For full details, see the pricing pages for each AWS
 > service you will be using in this sample.
 Prices are subject to change.

-1. Deploy the latest CloudFormation template by following the link below for your preferred AWS region:
+1. Deploy the latest CloudFormation template using the AWS Console by choosing the "*Launch Template*" button below for your preferred AWS region.
+If you wish to [deploy using the AWS CLI] instead, you can refer to the "*Template Link*" to download the template files.

 |Region|Launch Template|Template Link|Launch VPC Template|VPC Template Link|
 |-|-|-|-|-|